DataBiosphere/terra-azure-relay-listeners/README.md

 Defaults to `controlled-application-private-workspace-resource`, which corresponds Leo-managed resources.

 `listener.samInspectorProperties.samAction`: The Sam action to check.
 Default value is `write`

+#### Set Date Accessed Inspector

+The `setDateAccessed` inspector enables a callback to Leo using the auth token of the user.
+Leo uses this call to determine if the runtime instance has been accessed recently and determine if auto-pausing is required.

+##### Configuration Properties
+`listener.setDateAccessedInspectorProperties.serviceHost`: Leo server host.
+`listener.setDateAccessedInspectorProperties.workspaceId`: ID of the workspace containing the runtime instance.
+`listener.setDateAccessedInspectorProperties.callWindowInSeconds`: The time window in seconds in which, at the most, one call is made to the endpoint regardless of the number of requests made during that period.
+`listener.setDateAccessedInspectorProperties.runtimeName` : Runtime name of the instance associated with the listener this value is part of the request to Leo.

 ## Running Jupyter Notebooks